Fable3/CarND-Path-Planning-Project/README.md

 `add_limit_breakpoint` is for mixing different speed targets, picking the one with the lower gradient, which means less accelerating or more braking.
 Used when following a car in an adjacent lane, but there's also an in-lane car ahead.

+`override_speed` is for keeping total acceleration under control.
+If the provided speed cannot be reached due to total acceleration limit, the target time is shifted further away while keeping the original gradient.

 #### TrajectoryBuilder

 The trajectory is normally the result of a spline function.
 The control points of the spline can come from 4 sources: